NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### ProcessWeather

-The “meat” of the processing is done by this routine.
+The "meat" of the processing is done by this routine.
 It gets passed the input file name (source data), the input file type, output file name, and output file type.
 As an output it can provide a notice that the processing was successful or not.

 VB Declaration Statement: